ansible/awx/docs/auth/tacacsplus.md

 ## Acceptance Criteria

-* All specified Tower configuration fields should be shown and configurable as documented.
+* All specified in configuration fields should be shown and configurable as documented.
-* A user defined by the TACACS+ server should be able to log into Tower.
+* A user defined by the TACACS+ server should be able to log into AWX.
-* User not defined by TACACS+ server should not be able to log into Tower via TACACS+.
+* User not defined by TACACS+ server should not be able to log into AWX via TACACS+.
-* A user existing in TACACS+ server but not in Tower should be created after the first successful log in.
+* A user existing in TACACS+ server but not in AWX should be created after the first successful log in.
 * TACACS+ backend should stop an authentication attempt after configured timeout and should not block the authentication pipeline in any case.
-* If exceptions occur on TACACS+ server side, the exception details should be logged in Tower, and Tower should not authenticate that user via TACACS+.
+* If exceptions occur on TACACS+ server side, the exception details should be logged in AWX, and AWX should not authenticate that user via TACACS+.